About Us

 If you are interested in becoming a volunteer Trustee please see our

-We are members of the national Citizens Advice organisation who set strict standards for the running of the service and regularly audit the quality of our advice and the overall management of the service.
+We are part of the national Citizens Advice organisation, which upholds strict standards for service operations and conducts regular audits to ensure the quality of our advice and overall management.

-We also hold the Advice Quality Standard for General Help and Casework in Debt (previously the Community Legal Service Quality Mark).
+We also hold the Advice Quality Standard for General Help and Casework in Debt.
 Our debt advice work is authorised and regulated by the Financial Conduct Authority.

-Although we are mainly staffed by volunteers we still need money to run the local service.
+We are mainly staffed by volunteers, but we still need money to run the local service.
 We receive no money from central government but do receive grants from local government.

 However this does not cover our total outgoings and we need to raise additional funds to maintain the service.